ACReeser/pingpot/README.md

 pingpot
 =======
-A webserver that reports on the coffee pot's status
+a webserver that reports on the coffee pot's status

 ##features
 * innovative "It's Your Turn" supply tracking